 Consistency is especially important to remember when there are multiple writers involved.
-In this case, it is a good idea to meet at the very beginning of the process to discuss this.
+In this case, it is a good idea to meet at the very beginning of the process to discuss your approach and how you’d like your bid to come across.
 Make sure everyone agrees and is on the same page otherwise bids can seem disjointed and rushed.

 Make sure to agree on and stick to consistent:

 - naming conventions for yourself and the buyer